 You will also find Biscuiteers in Selfridges, Fortnum & Mason, Harrods, The Conran Shop, as well as Colette and le Grand Epicerie in Paris.

-In October 2012 we opened the doors to our very first Biscuit Boutique & Icing Cafe in Notting Hill.
-Showcasing the much-loved Biscuiteers biscuit, chocolate and cake collections, the Boutique also has a drop-in icing cafe were we host themed icing lessons, children’s icing parties and is the home of the Biscuiteers School of Icing where you can be taught by expert icers to ice like a Biscuiteer.
+In October 2012 we opened the doors to our very first Biscuit Boutique & Icing Cafe in Notting Hill, followed by our Northcote Road boutique in December 2014.
+Showcasing the much-loved Biscuiteers biscuit, chocolate and cake collections, the Boutiques are also drop-in icing cafes were we host themed icing lessons, children’s icing parties and run the Biscuiteers School of Icing where you can be taught by expert icers to ice like a Biscuiteer.

 I hope you enjoy looking at our website and will want to become a Biscuiteer!’